dude56987/HackBox/README.md

     make install

 ###UPGRADE
-To upgrage the existing version use the folloing command.
+To upgrade the existing version use the folloing command.

     hackboxsetup --upgrade